-Classify amazon reviews into positive and negative using OpenNN
+Classify Amazon reviews into positive and negative using OpenNN

 Generally, the feedback provided by a customer on a product can be categorized into positive and negative.
 Interpreting customer feedback through product reviews helps companies evaluate how satisfied the customers are with their products/services.
 This example aims to assess whether a review of an Amazon product could be positive or negative from its content.